laughedelic/literator/README.md

   override def skipWhitespace = false
 ```

-A _chunk_ of code is either a block comment, or code
+A _chunk_ of source is either a block comment, or code

 ```scala
   trait Chunk